Helping Kids, Changing Lives

 The UnitedHealthcare Children’s Foundation (UHCCF) offers timely financial support to families, so they can focus on what is most important – improving the quality of life of their child.
-UHCCF grants help with medical expenses not covered, or not fully covered, by their commercial health insurance.
+UHCCF grants help with medical expenses not covered, or not fully covered, by a family’s commercial health insurance.

-UHCCF was founded in 1999.
-Since 2007, UHCCF has awarded 15,000 grants valued at $40M to children and their families across the United States.
-UHCCF’s funding is provided by contributions from individuals, corporations and UnitedHealth Group employees.
+Since 2005, UHCCF has awarded more than 34,000 grants valued at over $70M to children and their families across the United States.
+UHCCF’s funding is provided by contributions from individuals, corporations, and UnitedHealth Group employees.

 UHCCF embraces and supports the concept of facilitating access to health-related services that have the potential to significantly enhance either the clinical condition or the quality of life of the child and that are not fully covered by the available commercial health insurance plan.
 The Foundation provides financial assistance toward the family’s share of the cost of medical services.

 The Foundation’s National Board of Directors has adopted bylaws, policies and procedures for the regulation of the activities of the Foundation and its Regional Board of Directors.

 These include, but are not limited to:

 - Policies and procedures related to the review and evaluation of applications

 - The acceptance or rejection of grant applications by the Regional Board of Directors

 - The adherence of the Foundation to all regulatory requirements.